PabloGBarcelo/vue-fix-ionic/README.md

-Right way using ion-menu with ion-split-pane
+Right way using ion-menu with ion-split-panel